Dexalot/dexalot-docs/docs/tutorials/README.md

 editLink: true
 ---

-This folder keeps the articles authored by the Dexalot team.
+This folder keeps tutorials authored by the Dexalot team.
+Watch and learn about Dexalot with these step by step guides.
+Additional guides can be found on [https://medium.com/dexalot/tagged/dexalot-tutorial](https://medium.com/dexalot/tagged/dexalot-tutorial)

 ## Docs